bolafayo/personalblog/README.md

 ---
 ##**License**

--This project is licensed under the MIT License
+This project is licensed under the MIT License
 ---
 **Lessons Learned**